AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/review.md

 ## Usecase

-Let us look at the below video, which takes an example of a **Loan Application Form** consisting of four tabs, where each tab collects specific information about the user:
+Take an example of a **Loan Application Form** consisting of four tabs, where each tab collects specific information about the user:

 - **Personal Details**: Collects the user's basic personal details, such as name, date of birth, contact information, and address.